stephenholli/code_prompt_builder/README.md

 ```

 ## Notes
 This tool is designed for development workflows and LLM co-design.
 It skips hidden directories (e.g., `.git`) and handles errors gracefully.
+Paths use platform-native separators (`\` on Windows, `/` on Linux).